Why Canoe those Canadian Rivers?

 "So what's the big attraction?" he asked.

 At this, I began a dissertation that lasted for nearly 30 minutes.
-In a nut-shell:
+In a nut-shell, my six points:

 Being alone and on your own--is perhaps the biggest draw.
 You seldom see another canoe.
 Once, I paddled for 31 days in the Arctic and never saw another soul.
 There is no help available if you mess up so you must rely on practiced skills and good judgment to save the day.
 There are few second chances so you learn to paddle well, practice conservative judgment and modify your gear to better meet the challenges.